Table of Contents

 2 | Rocca di Cefalù

-If you have the time, I recommend you to climb up to the Rocca di Cefalù, which overlooks the city to contemplate the view.
-The hike is quite sportive, count on about 30 min of hard climbing.
-The entrance costs €4 per person and the site closes at 4pm.
+If you have the time, I recommend climbing up to the Rocca di Cefalù, which overlooks the city, to contemplate the view.
+The hike is quite sportive; count on about 30 minutes of hard climbing.
+The entrance costs €4 per person, and the site closes at 4 p.m.
 I advise doing this hike early in the morning, when the sun is not yet very strong.

 👉 Accomodation | Casanova Rooms and Apartment